 If you're coping with long-term depression, you may wonder why you can't feel better.
-Other people you know may have recovered from their depression more easily -- a few months of therapy or antidepressants and they were back to normal.
-But it hasn't been like that for you.
-No matter what treatment you try, you're still suffering.
+Other people you know may have recovered from their depression more easily -- a few months of therapy or antidepressants, and they were back to normal.
+But it hasn't been like that for you, no matter what treatment you've tried.

 There is no one reason for treatment-resistant depression.
-For most people, it's probably a combination of different factors.
-Some of it is beyond your control, such as the genes you were born with.
-But there are factors that you can control.
+For most people, it's probably a mix of different factors.
+Some of them are beyond your control, such as the genes you were born with.
+The good news is, some factors you can control.

-According to experts, here are the reasons why depression can sometimes be hard to treat.
+Here are the reasons why depression can sometimes be hard to treat:

 Not staying on a medicine long enough.
-Antidepressants can take as long as six to eight weeks before they fully take effect.
+Antidepressants can take as long as 6 to 8 weeks before they fully take effect.
 Unfortunately, many people -- and sometimes even doctors -- give up on a drug too early, before it's had a chance to help.

 Skipping doses.
-If you don't take your antidepressant, it can't help you.
-You'll never really know if a drug is working unless you take it exactly as prescribed.
+You'll never know if a drug is working unless you take it exactly as prescribed.

 Unpleasant side effects.
-Many people who have side effects just stop taking their antidepressants.
+Many people who have side effects stop taking their antidepressants.
 That isn't a good idea.
 Instead, talk to your doctor and get some help.
-You might be able to eliminate or ease the side effects or switch to a different drug or combination of drugs.
+You might be able to get rid of or ease the side effects, or switch to a different drug or combo of drugs.
 Also, keep in mind that side effects tend to decrease over time.

-Other medical conditions.
+Other medical or psychiatric conditions.
 Some medical conditions -- like heart disease, cancer, or thyroid problems -- can contribute to depression.
 Other conditions, like anorexia, can too.
-It's important that you treat any underlying medical problems in addition to depression.
+It's important that you get appropriate treatment for any underlying conditions in addition to depression.

 Alcohol or drug abuse.
 Substance abuse often goes hand-in-hand with depression.
-It can trigger depression or make it worse.
+It can trigger depression or make it worse, and interfere with the effects of antidepressant medicines.
 If you have a substance abuse problem, you need to get help.

 The wrong diagnosis.
 Some people are simply misdiagnosed with treatment-resistant depression.
 They might actually have another condition, like bipolar disorder or an anxiety disorder.
 This is why it's so important to work with an expert.